 4.3.1.
 There is a range of shops within the village as well as takeaways/restaurants, cafes, and hair & beauty.
 There is also a veterinary practice, car sales and repair business, and a car wash facility.
 There are three pubs along the A35 Lyndhurst Road.
 The New Forest (previously the Railway Hotel) opened in the 1860's, the Forest Inn which opened in the 1890's and the current Happy Cheese building dating from 1954.
 The Happy Cheese currently offers a weekly post office counter service.

-4.3.2.
-Most of these businesses are located in a parade on the A35 near the railway station; they were completed in 1932.
-There is free parking available nearby and seating amongst mature trees and Parish Council planters with seasonal displays.
+Parade of shops on A35